reidmorrison/secret_config/docs/guide.md

   host:     production.server
 ~~~

-Replace the sensitive data with a `SecureConfig.fetch`:
+Replace the sensitive data with a call to `SecretConfig.fetch`:

 Updated `database.yml`: